Non-negative Contrastive Learning

 Thus, activated samples along each dimension will have similar semantics.
 Instead, CL's eigenvector features containing both positive and negative values do not have a clear semantic interpretation. \textbf{2) Sparsity.} As each sample belongs to one or a few subclasses (Assumption \ref{assumption:overlap}), only one or a few elements in $\phi(x)$ are positive with $\gP(c|x)>0$.
 Thus, $\phi(x)$ is sparse.
-In comparison, eigenvectors used by CL are usually dense vectors. \textbf{3) Orthogonality.} Since feature dimensions in $\phi(x)$ indicate class assignments, low-class overlap (Assumption \ref{assumption:overlap}) implies that different feature dimensions will have very low correlation (nearly orthogonal):
+In comparison, eigenvectors used by CL are usually dense vectors. \textbf{3) Orthogonality.} Since feature dimensions in $\phi(x)$ indicate class assignments, that different feature dimensions have very low correlation when the latent class overlap $\varepsilon$ is small (Assumption \ref{assumption:overlap}):

 In the ideal case when evey sample belongs to a single latent class, we can show that $\phi(x)$ perfectly recovers the one-hot ground-truth factors with high sparsity and perfect orthogonality. \begin{theorem}[Optimal representations under one-hot latent labels] If each sample $x$ only belongs to only one latent class $c=\mu(x)$, we have $\phi(x)=\vone_{\mu(x)}$, where $\mu(x)$ indicates $x$'s belonging class.
 Meanwhile, we have $\|\phi(x)\|_0=1$ (highly sparse) and $\E_x\phi(x)\phi(x)^\top=I$ (perfectly orthogonal). \end{theorem}